-- Disclosure of financial relationships will be listed in the online program.
+- Disclosure of financial relationships will be listed on our website.

 - Conflicts that may affect the content of presentations will be required to provide a copy of their slides in advance of the meeting so they can be peer-reviewed.

 - Authors/speakers must not engage in the marketing of product(s) in any way during the presentation.

 - Talks must be free of commercial bias for or against any product.
 If commercial products are discussed, the session must present objective information about those products, based on generally accepted scientific evidence.